 Cut to, Adrián trying to find a place to ditch Daniel’s car.
 Eventually he finds a place.
 But thinks maybe someone might have seen him?
 Meanwhile, Laura (Raquel) is picked up by a super nice old guy who offers to lend a hand with the BMW’s starter.
-Only, she doesn’t realize that this is Daniel Garrido’s dad.
+Only, she doesn’t realize that this is Daniel Garrido’s dad, Thomás.
 Mid-visit, they realize Daniel is missing, and so they call him.
-But Daniel’s phone is in her pocket, and so she ditches it in the couch.
-Adrián and Laura reunite and they tell there horrible stories to each other about the rest of their day.
+But Daniel’s phone is Laura’s pocket, and so she ditches it in the couch, causing no end of chaos.
+Finally, Adrián and Laura reunite and they tell there horrible stories to each other about the rest of their day.

-But then Doria posits that it is the first passerby at the scene that was the one blackmailing the duo and that he is the killer.
-Victoria then shuts all that down and let’s Adrián know that it was probably Daniel’s father, Doria who killed Laura.
+But then Adrien posits that it is the first passerby at the scene that was the one blackmailing the duo and that he is the killer.
+Virginia then shuts all that down and let’s Adrián know that it was probably Daniel’s father, Mr. Garrido who killed Laura.
 Which, in retrospect, is just all kinds of brilliant if you think about it.
 But we haven’t gotten there yet.
 Bear.
 With.
 ME!
-So they play out a possibility wherein Mr. and Mrs. Doria working at the hotel set a trap in order to catch and kill Laura and setup Adrián for the murder.
+So they play out a possibility wherein Mr. and Mrs. Garrido working at the hotel set a trap in order to catch and kill Laura and setup Adrián for the murder.
 By using keys to the windows, and intentionally slipping into and out of the room at strategic moments it looks like there was no one there but Adrián, but in fact they were there.